Skip to main content

 The Pink Choice Tempo Clue

-• When one or more pink cards are retouched with a pink clue, the interpretation should be as normal: play the cards from left to right as a Tempo Clue (or a Double Tempo Clue).
+• When one or more pink cards are retouched with a color clue, the interpretation should be as normal: play the leftmost card as a Tempo Clue.

 • When one or more pink cards are retouched with a rank clue, and there are no "new" cards introduced (or, if the only "new" cards introduced are trash), then extra information can be conveyed by what rank is chosen.

-• The rank chosen should correspond to the slot that they should play.
+• The rank chosen corresponds to the slot that they should play.

 • For example, in a 3-player game: